Skip to content

 How do I clean up our database?

-Six steps when done in order will clean up your member, family and group data
+Six steps when done in order will clean up your people, family and group data

 1. Merge duplicate records